-4. GOING CONCERN
+GOING CONCERN 5.

-The directors have a reasonable expectation, having made appropriate enquiries, that the company has adequate resources to continue in operational existence for the foreseeable future.
-For this reason they continue to adopt the going concern basis in preparing the financial statements.
+The Board of Directors have a reasonable expectation, having made appropriate enquiries, that the company has adequate resources to continue in operational existence for the foreseeable future.
+For this reason, they continue to operate the going concern basis in preparing the financial statements.